Each cargo has a list of properties that can be assigned to it which may or may not affect the load plan. You assign properties in the 1. Data view

 If checked then this cargo must be loaded at the bottom on the floor.
 If nothing else is specified then other cargoes can still be loaded on top of this cargo

 Used to specify in which orientations the cargo can be loaded.
 Avaialable options are based on the geometry of the cargo.

 The cargo can be rotated.
 Default option for box geometry

 The cargo can be rotated in any direction

 The cargo can only be loaded in its lengthwise direction

 If a layer option is provided for a cargo (a number) it means that this cargo can only be stacked up to a certain amount of times (layers).
-No other cargo can be stacked on this cargo if a layer option is set

 The geometry of the cargo.
 By default it will be set to “Box”.